logotype

 News

-All training materials are available in the PLANETS community on Zenodo under the Creative Commons Attribution 4.0 International licence, allowing for redistribution and reuse with proper credit to the creators.
-You can access them here.
+All training materials are available in the PLANETS community on Zenodo under a Creative Commons Attribution 4.0 International licence, which allows for redistribution and reuse with proper credit to the creators.
+You can access them here (ADD LINK), with DOI: xxx (tba).

 Additionally, all recorded sessions can be viewed on the PLANETS YouTube channel.